American Family Insurance

 independent customer satisfaction surveys and User Tests

-These revealed areas of the experience where opinions about the UX had risen or fallen in rank in the past year.
+- Areas of the experience where opinions about the UX had risen or fallen in rank in the past year.

 User tests by research returned several real user quotes.